- En Español

 - 4 Triscuit® crackers

 A. No!
 Though the Stamp started in the U.S., it began to spread worldwide in early 2008, when it was introduced in Canada and in the UK, with additional interest from other countries.
+Now it’s used on more than 13,000 products in dozens of countries around the world.
 If you would like the Stamp to be used in your country, write to your favorite manufacturers and urge them to partner with the Whole Grains Council!

 A. Some products appeared as early as February 2005, but consumers started to notice the Stamp on a wide variety of foods by late summer of 2005.
-Many Whole Grains Council member companies are phasing in the Stamp as they print new packaging and launch new marketing campaigns around whole grains and health.
 You can see a (long!) list of products using the Stamp here on our website.

-A. Check our Whole Grain Finder, where you'll find a list of products using the Whole Grain Stamp.
+A. Check our Whole Grain Finder, where you’ll ﬁnd a list of products using the Whole Grain Stamp — which you can ﬁlter by country.
 Not every product is in every store or in every country, but this should steer you in the right direction.
+Unfortunately, we have no way of telling you exactly which products are available in which stores.

-A. Yes, but it may be difficult to be sure.
-Many great whole grain products do not yet use the Whole Grain Stamp, in which case you'll have to look at the ingredient list to try to figure out how much whole grain is in the product.
-While the ingredient list will give some clues, it rarely identifies whole grain products clearly.
+A. Yes, but it may be diﬃcult to be sure.
+Many great whole grain products do not yet use the Whole Grain Stamp, in which case you’ll have to look at the ingredient list to try to ﬁgure out how much whole grain is in the product.
+While the ingredient list will give some clues, it rarely identiﬁes whole grain products clearly (which is exactly why we created the Whole Grain Stamp!).
 Click here to learn more about reading labels.

-If you have more questions about the Whole Grain Stamp or the Whole Grains Council, please contact Cynthia Harriman at 617-896-4820 or firstname.lastname@example.org.
+If you have more questions about the Whole Grain Stamp or the Whole Grains Council, please contact Vik Bensen at 617-896-4810 or email@example.com.